Scholarships Available

 - Demonstrated academic achievement

-One, non-renewable scholarship to a graduating high school senior from Fremont High School.
+To be awarded to a graduating high school senior from Fremont High School

 - Applicant attending Michigan State University